 <asSpecializedKind> <code code="Substance Classification - Subtype Code" codeSystem="Substance Type Code System (OID)"/>

-Reference Source
+Reference Source (repeat as necessary)

 The reference source and related information will be captured according to Section 8.2.5.
 Reference sources are required for all classifications.
 The source should preferably be a primary source.